bouncmpe/docs/content/ms/index.md

 ## MS Thesis

-- **SEMESTER TYPE on OBIKAS:** {bdg-danger}`THESIS`
+**SEMESTER TYPE on OBIKAS:** {bdg-danger}`THESIS`

 ### Thesis Proposal

-- Starting from the second semester, the student has to register to his/her supervisor's section of CMPE690: MSC THESIS.
+- Starting from the second semester, the student has to register to his/her supervisor's section of CMPE690: M.S.
+THESIS.
 - The student prepares a thesis proposal under the guidance of the Thesis Supervisor who circulates it in the Department Board.
 Once the thesis proposal is accepted, the student starts the M.Sc.
 Thesis.
 The proposal has to be reported to the Institute.
 - There can also be a Co-supervisor who can be a PhD holder.